jsmarier/midterm_project_eda/EN-template-for-analysis.md

 Use two hashtag symbols (`##`) to create a level 2 heading like this one.

-### 2.1.
-Importation

-Use three hashtag symbols (`###`) to create a level 3 heading like this one.
-Please follow this template when it comes to level 1 and level 2 headings.
-However, you can use level 3 headings as you see fit.

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.

 ![](import-screen-capture.png)<br>